Step-by-Step Tutorial: How to Create Coordination Drawings in AutoCAD

 • Lighting fixtures and HVAC diffusers

-Use color coding and layer visibility settings to simplify visual inspection.
+Use colour coding and layer visibility settings to simplify visual inspection.

 💡 Tip: While AutoCAD doesn’t offer built-in clash detection like Revit, you can simulate it by toggling layers and using the “Distance” tool to measure clearances.